 Dr. Bustamante began his presentation by pointing out that there is currently a need for new techniques in high-resolution structural studies.
 NMR and X-ray crystallography are powerful methods that have been used extensively over the past decade to study high-resolution structures of many diverse biological molecules, but these methods give only a static view or an ensemble average of dynamic processes.
 Over the last 10 years, there have been a number of significant technical developments that enable high-resolution studies to be carried out using alternative methods.
 These developments include the control of space through piezo-electric positioners, improvements in the dynamic range of CCDs and avalanche photodiodes, and improved micromechanical actuators.
 These technical advances have provided the basis for progress to be made in several methods that are used to study single molecules.
 These include biomechanical studies using optical tweezers, imaging and manipulation of single molecules with atomic force microscopy (AFM), and single molecule fluorescence microscopy.

 Dr. Bustamante presented examples of biological systems that are currently being studied using single molecule methods.
 These were: (1) distance measurements, conformational dynamics, and time trajectories in protein and RNA folding; (2) dynamic heterogeneity and mechanisms of enzyme catalysis; (3) mechanisms of mechano-chemical processes as they occur in transcription, replication, translation, and the movement of myosin and kinesin; and (4) the molecular mechanisms of conduction and gating in ion channels.
-These examples highlighted the major advantages of single molecule techniques--measurements that can be made on individual molecules rather than on the "ensemble" average, and that the dynamic behavior of individual molecules can be followed as it occurs in real time in vivo.
+These examples highlighted the major advantages of single molecule techniques--measurements that can be made on individual molecules rather than on the "ensemble" average, and that the dynamic behavior of individual molecules can be followed as it occurs in real time

 For single molecule research to be fully realized there are several technical challenges that need to be met.
 One of the most immediate challenges will be improvements in the photophysical properties of fluorophores to create probes with higher quantum yields, high extinction, reduced photobleaching and photoisomerization, and small singlet-to-triplet cross-sections to reduce blinking.
 In addition, improved chemistry will be required to develop more versatile methods of inserting site-specific labels in target molecules to create molecular handles to manipulate, track, and immobilize samples.
 Improved instruments are also needed to optimize high-resolution measurements in the 1 to 100 nanometer range while allowing molecules to move freely.
 Specific technical challenges in instrumentation include: (1) high-temporal resolution AFMs with smaller cantilevers; (2) fast-exchange microchambers with computer-controlled flow to allow mixing in the 0.01 msec range; (3) improved optical traps with higher force and spatial resolution; (4) high spatial control magnetic manipulators; and (5) time-resolved/time-gated CCDs for faster and more sensitive detection of single molecules.
 The ultimate challenges in single molecule methods are to achieve observation and mechanical manipulation of processes and individual components inside the cell in real time using ultra high-resolution optical microscopes.